Chequers: 20th century

-This house of peace and ancient memories was given to England as a thank-offering for her deliverance in the great war of 1914–1918 as a place of rest and recreation for her Prime Ministers for ever.

 The property houses one of the largest collections of art and memorabilia pertaining to Oliver Cromwell in the country.
-It also houses many other national antiques and books, held in the famous "long room", including a diary of Admiral Lord Nelson.
-However, the collection is not open to the public.
+It also houses many other national antiques and books, held in the famous "long room", including a diary of Horatio Nelson and the Chequers Ring, one of the few surviving pieces of jewellery worn by Elizabeth I. The collection is not open to the public.

 Nearby Coombe Hill was part of the estate until the 1920s, when it was given to the National Trust.
 Coombe Hill and the Chequers Estate are part of the Chilterns Area of Outstanding Natural Beauty, designated in 1965.
 The landscaped park, woodlands and formal gardens surrounding Chequers are listed Grade II on the Register of Historic Parks and Gardens.

-During the early part of the Second World War, it was considered that security at Chequers was inadequate to protect the Prime Minister, Winston Churchill.
+During the early part of the Second World War it was considered that security at Chequers was inadequate to protect the prime minister, Sir Winston Churchill.
 Therefore, he used Ditchley in Oxfordshire until late 1942, by which time the approach road, clearly visible from the sky, had been camouflaged and other security measures had been put in place.

-Chequers under Neville Chamberlain had one telephone – in the kitchen; but Churchill "at once installed a whole battery on his desk and had them in constant use", according to Marshal of the Royal Air Force Lord Portal of Hungerford, who served as Chief of the Air Staff during the Second World War.
+Chequers under Neville Chamberlain had one telephone, in the kitchen, but Churchill "at once installed a whole battery on his desk and had them in constant use", according to Lord Portal of Hungerford, who served as Chief of the Air Staff during the Second World War.